Memorandum of Association (MoA): Meaning, Format, Clauses, Objectives and Benefits

 Section 4(6) of the Companies Act, 2013 (‘Act’) mandates that the format of a Memorandum of Association (MoA) should align with the templates specified in Table A to Table E of Schedule 1 of the Act.
 Companies are required to choose the appropriate format based on their business type.
 The specified formats are:

-• Table A: Applicable to companies with a share capital.
+• Table A: Applicable to companies limited by shares.

 • Table B: Applicable to companies limited by guarantee without share capital.